Geese Howard: Creation and development

+Characterization

-First appearing in an original video animation, the younger Geese Howard has been popular to appear as an alternate boss character in SNK games.
+First appearing in an original video animation, the younger Geese Howard and was one of the few cases of the character wearing Western clothing.

 Although Geese was not modeled after any famous person or fictional character, SNK based him on Italian mafia.
 Geese became famous for his special moves which allows him to interrupt the player's attacks and counterattack in a grab.
 Sub-boss Billy Kane obtained similar fame with both Geese and him having The Godfather-like influences that were expanded on later games.
 SNK was surprised by Geese's popularity in the Fatal Fury series, topping Terry Bogard in terms of fan response in regard to what players wanted as playable character.
 Real Bout Fatal Fury was originally created with the goal of putting an end to the series' story with Geese Howard's death in the ending, but Geese's high popularity resulted in Real Bout Special having him again.

 According to writer Akihiko Ureshino, Geese's life as a fighter originally began with him being thoroughly beaten by Wolfgang, who was younger than him.
 Geese is said to have a genius sense for fighting arts, but he is not just a genius.
 Geese had obtained everything and reached the top, but regardless of the outcome, he put up the best fight with Terry.
 Calling as an arrogant ruler Geese never have considered the possibility of losing to Terry.
 However, the moment he actually lost to Terry, he felt strangely satisfied.
 Ureshino believes Terry had no intention of killing Geese and getting revenge, and at most he just wanted to defeat Geese and make Jeff apologize after he died.
 Ureshino thinks Terry's feelings were expressed when he instinctively reached out his hand to Geese as he was falling off the building.
 However, Geese refused even that, and selfishly ended his life, abandoning the future of Billy and the connections he had built up.
 Ureshino said there are many people who don't want to see Geese as an emaciated old man with gray hair, but perhaps the person who least wants to see him is Geese himself.
+In response to rumors that Geese was a hidden character in Garou, the Neo Geo staff denied it.